tingerrr/hydra/README.md

 # hydra
 Hydra is a Typst package allowing you to easily display the heading like elements anywhere in your document.
-It's primary focus is to provide the reader with a reminder of where they currently are in your document only when it is needed.
+Its primary focus is to provide the reader with a reminder of where they currently are in your document only when it is needed.

 ## Example